Open-CSP/WikiSearch/README.md

 }
 ```

 The `hits` field contains a JSON-encoded string of the ElasticSearch search results.
 In particular, this field directly corresponds to the `hits.hits` field from the ElasticSearch response.
 See the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/master/search-your-data.html#run-an-es-search) for further details.
+This fields also contains the associated highlights if specified (see [Highlighting](https://www.elastic.co/guide/en/elasticsearch/reference/7.12/highlighting.html)).

+To get the associated page name of any search result, the `subject.namespacename` and `subject.title` property may be concatenated using a colon.
+The `subject.namespacename` field contains the name of the namespace in which the search result lives, and the `subject.title` field contains the name of the page that matched the search (without a namespace prefix).
+To get the full URL for this page, you can prepend `http://<wikiurl>/index.php/` to the page name.

 The `aggs` field directly corresponds to the `aggregations` field from the ElasticSearch response.
 See the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html) for further details.

+The `total` field contains the total number of results returned by ElasticSearch.

+The `batchcomplete` field can be ignored, since it contains information used for debugging on MediaWiki.

 ### Filters syntax